A winter feast: 5 gorgeous seasonal recipes for any festive gathering

 Fellow food creatives and friends Keith Coleman and Jeni Glasgow host a sumptuous seasonal lunch to celebrate the talents of their neighbouring food producers – a veritable Boyne Valley banquet.

-In the winter issue of IMAGE, on shelves November 11, chef Keith Coleman and food creative Jeni Glasgow have combined their considerable talents to put together a seasonal feast, perfect for sharing.
+Chef Keith Coleman and food creative Jeni Glasgow have combined their considerable talents to put together a seasonal feast, perfect for sharing.

 “For me, cooking is all about welcoming people in a space as if it were my own home,” says Keith.
 “I’ve always been more interested in sourcing ingredients and finding new layers of flavour than manipulating food with clever techniques.
 When the people sitting around the table can feel a real connection with the food they’re eating – and have a sense of where it’s come from, and who made it – there is a depth of nourishment to that experience that beats any industry prestige.”

-Recipes Keith Coleman and Jeni Glasgow, Styling Jeni Glasgow, Photography Shantanu Starick
+Recipes: Keith Coleman and Jeni Glasgow, Styling: Jeni Glasgow, Photography: Shantanu Starick

 Winter Root Vegetable Salad